-In 2011, 22 percent of U.S. children lived in poverty and 33 percent of our children lived in families in which neither parent had full-time, year-round jobs.
-On a single night in America, 636,017 people were homeless — essentially as many people as live in Baltimore, MD.
-National Service programs are dedicated to creating economic opportunity to improve the financial well-being and security of economically disadvantaged individuals.
+National Service and community volunteer programs are dedicated to creating economic opportunity to improve the financial well-being and security of economically disadvantaged individuals.
 Community organizations across the country are learning about specific interventions to address the housing, financial literacy, and employment needs of low-income populations.
-Read more here: http://www.nationalservice.gov/focus-areas/economic-opportunity
+Read more about these initiatives here.

 Organizations and Project Ideas

-- Nonprofit organizations dedicated to financial planning, financial literacy, etc.
+- Volunteer with Nonprofit organizations dedicated to financial planning and financial literacy

 - Provide trainings and presentations on financial literacy to youth

-- Act as a mentor to individuals and families transitioning into housing and who are seeking employment
+- Act as a mentor to individuals transitioning into housing and who are seeking employment

 - Find a volunteer opportunity near you online

 - Challenge your family and friends to volunteer with our “You Got Served!
 Pay it Forward!” campaign and then Share Your Service Story